 - Up to 10 photos per student may be entered

 - Applications must be completely filled out.
-If applications are not completely filled out your photos will not be entered in the contest
+If not, your photos will not be entered in the contest.

 - Photos will be displayed through the following fall semester

 - The review committee will select the photographs based on their composition and digital quality

 - Enlargements will be 11x14, 16x20, or 20x30, depending on the photograph and what is needed for display